 - extramedullary tumors that grow outside the spinal cord, such as meningiomas, schwannomas, and myxopapillary ependymomas

 Tumors called nerve plexus tumors grow next to the spine in the nerve plexus.
-They include tumors such as neurofibromas and ganglioneuromas.
-The experts at our Spine Tumor Center have experience in treating all types of spinal tumors, even those that are complex and advanced.
+They include such tumors as neurofibromas and ganglioneuromas.
+Some spine tumors, such as astrocytomas, happen more commonly in children and teenagers.

 6. What are the treatments for spine tumors?

 There are several ways to treat spine tumors.
 The method that’s right for you depends on where the tumors are located and if the disease has spread.
 We can use a combination of treatments, including surgery and radiation.
 The experts at MSK have pioneered the use of sophisticated radiation and surgical techniques to shrink and eliminate tumors, giving you the best possible quality of life.
 Advances in technology allow our doctors to monitor neurologic function continuously during surgery to avoid injuring the spinal cord.
 And if radiation is part of your care plan, you can receive that treatment at an MSK regional location closer to your home.

 Learn more about how we treat spine tumors.